rhinst/robot-speech-service/README.md

 Robot speech service

 # Requirements
-Install the ffmpeg package on your Raspberry Pi
+Install the ffmpeg and libopenal1 packages on your Raspberry Pi